Skip to content

 Cup and Handle Pattern: William O'Neil's Classic Breakout Setup

 The cup and handle is William O'Neil's classic Stage 2 breakout pattern — a U-shaped consolidation followed by a tight handle pullback and high-volume breakout.
-Learn the exact entry checklist, stop placement, volume signature, and why it only works in bull markets (69% win rate vs 32% in ranging).
+Learn the exact entry checklist, stop placement, volume signature, and why bull-market conditions matter far more to this setup than ranging ones.

 8 min readRead